shanmugapriya287/MyPortfolio/README.md

   Insights improved operational efficiency by 15% and enhanced member engagement.

   ## 2. Smart Healthcare for Disease (Stroke) Risk Assessment and Patient Management
- **Description**:
-  Developed a stroke risk prediction model using Random Forest and XGBoost, analyzing 50,000+ patient records and achieving 92% accuracy.
-The model generated personalized risk insights to support early intervention, reducing late-stage stroke complications by 20%.

 **Key Highlights**:
 Developed a predictive model using Random Forest and XGBoost, analyzing over 50,000 patient records.